 Used Car: 2010 Mitsubishi Eclipse Review

-The 2010 Mitsubishi Eclipse suffers in the rankings due to an underpowered base engine and boring performance, as well as poor reliability and safety scores.
+The 2010 Mitsubishi Eclipse suffers in the rankings due to an underpowered base engine and boring performance.

 The 2010 Mitsubishi Eclipse is ranked: